 To like content, select its Like button.
 When directly viewing content, the position of the Like button depends on the content type:

-- Blog articles, files, forum topics, microblog posts, wiki articles, and comments: You can find the Like button below the content.
+- Blog articles, files, forum topics, microblog posts, wiki articles, and comments: The Like button is below the content.

-- Calendar events: You can find the Like button next to the content in the information panel.
+- Calendar events: The Like button is next to the content in the information panel.

-Many widgets and channels allow liking a specific post from their feeds.
-In these situations, you can find Like buttons next to or below each item in the feed.
+- Many widgets and channels allow users to like a specific post from their feeds: The Like button is next to or below each item in the feed.

 Selecting the Like button a second time will remove your like from the content.